grale.images

 For the point with specified index

-, in the image with specified indeximage
+point, in the image with specified indeximage, return the property value forpropertyName.

 - getImagePoints(image, properties='all')